shpaw415/bunext/README.md

 - css can now be loaded direcly in the page as a link in /static path
 - @static path is now accessible to direcly access /static path

+## 0.7.9

+- Fix missing global
+- file[] as prop in Server Action is supported
+- FormData as single prop in Server Action is supported